-Depending upon schedules and the technical level of the project, OUA’s grant writer may be able to write the proposal.
+Depending upon schedules and the technical level of the project, University Advancement's director of grants may be able to write the proposal.
 You, however, are the expert on the information, so it may work best to collaborate.
-You also may prefer to write it yourself, with other support from the grant writer.
+You also may prefer to write it yourself, with other support from the director of grants.

-Why should I meet with the grant writer first?
+Why should I meet with the director of grants first?

 The meeting is an opportunity to identify which tasks need to be completed for the submission and what kinds of support you will need.
 Talking it through with someone helps clarify the focus and may lead to additional resources you didn’t know about.
 A project planning template (also available on the website) can help you organize the work and meet deadlines.

 Why do I need permission to pursue a grant?

 We want to help you, not discourage you.
 Your vice president simply needs to confirm that your initiative fits with the University’s mission and goals.
 Next, UA needs to be notified through the Early Notification Form to make sure that you’re not approaching a funder with whom the University has another pending proposal.
 UA also is responsible for keeping track of all MU grant proposals.

 Finally, your vice president must approve any grant request for less than $10,000 and the president must approve any grant request for $10,000 or more.
 This simply confirms that Manchester can deliver on what is promised in the grant proposal.